Click Spamming – Mobile Ad Fraud: Everything a Marketer Should Know

 Except for the impression, almost every other target in mobile marketing involves click.
 Recent trends have indicated that advertisers are shifting their focus from impressions to engagements and conversion.
 Hence, click-based ad models attract more incentives and opportunities.
 Since every click makes for the paycheck, click spamming is what marketers should be aware of.

 What is Click Spamming?

-The simplest description of click spam is ‘clicks on behalf of the users without their awareness’.
-A large number of clicks are broadcast to gain the attribution for the app install and various other metrics.
+Click Spamming is ‘clicks on behalf of the users without their awareness’.
+It broadcasts a large number of clicks to gain the attribution for the ad clicks, app install, and various other metrics.

 Types of Click Spamming